JacksonWuxs/DaPy/Guide Book/English/Features.md

 >>> data.add(tuition, 'Tuition')
 >>> data.save("new_students.xlsx")
 ```
-#### Easily insert and delete a mount of data
+#### Easily insert and delete a large number of data
 As far as we are concerned, DaPy is a kind of data manage system, therefore, we learned from the thinking as 'CRUE'(Create, Retrieve, Update and Delete).
 We followed some of the 'list' data structure supported functions and extended them appropriately to fit the two-dimensional data structure.
-In this section, we will begin with make a simple introduction and then briefly review all these functions.
+In this section, we will begin with briefly review all these functions.

 ```DaPy.DataSet.add()``` is the hightest level data function, which is used to add a new 2-dimentional data structure into DataSet structure.
 With this function, DataSet can support multiple sheets inside.
 Following example shows how to add a new sheet.
 ```Python2